-Notebooks used for recording compliance checks and notes of meetings can be either hard backed or soft backed but they must be bound or stapled in the middle so the pages are firmly fixed.
+Paper notebooks used for recording compliance checks and notes of meetings can be either hard backed or soft backed but they must be bound or stapled in the middle so the pages are firmly fixed.
 Notebooks with perforated pages are not suitable.

 The pages do not need to be pre numbered.
 If the pages are not already numbered you must number the pages on both sides when you start to use the notebook.